-- initial consultation carried out in October-November 2017 (Appendix 2 to that background document). - consultation in November 2019 on the Pre-Submission Neighbourhood Plan consultation (summarised in the separate Consultation record) - Information on the area being a finalist in the Best Walking Neighbourhood Award 2019 (Appendix 3 to that background document).
+- initial consultation carried out in October-November 2017 (Appendix 2). - consultation in November 2019 as a background document to the Pre-Submission Neighbourhood Plan consultation (summarised in the separate Consultation record) - Information on the area being a finalist in the Best Walking Neighbourhood Award 2019 (Appendix 3).

-This appendix summarises the concept of the Deepings Green Walk, explains the policy and sets out general standards to guide implementation of the Deepings Green Walk.

-The Green Walk Policy is expressed in policy DNP12:
+It summarises the concept of the Deepings Green Walk, explains the policy and sets out general standards to guide implementation of the Deepings Green Walk (in Appendix 4).
+The Green Walk Policy is: